rtm0/vm-util/pt-index/docs/README.md

 to pt-index for both new and existing timeseries.
 Since previous versions do not know about pt-index and can only search the legacy index, downgrading will cause that some timeseries ingested after upgrade won't be found on some time ranges after the downgrade.

-It is important to note, that the data is not deleted it just can't be queried because older versions can't query partition index.
+It is important to note, that downgrade will not cause any data to get corrupted or deleted.
+It just won't be possible to query that data because older versions do not know about the pt-index.
 How much data will become invisible depends on the churn rate and how much time the pt-index version was used.

-Some examples:

-- `No churn rate and pt-index was used for less than a whole day`.
-After downgrade, it will still be possible to query all data because the all index records will be found in the legacy index because no new timeseries were registered.
+And upgrading to pt-index after downgrade will make all the data visible again.

+Below are few examples.

-- `No churn rate and pt-index was used for more than a whole day`.
-After downgrade, no data will be found for that day if the query time range is
+If the pt-index was used for a whole day, index and data queries for that day may return partial or no results at all:

-  <= 40 days.
-Even if no new timeseries were registered, vmstorage will read
-  per-day index entries for that day and will find none.
-However, if the time range is > 40 days, it will find the data for that day because it will be using global index entries.
+- Regardless of churn rate, index queries (such as getting the list of series names, or label names, or label values) will return no results.
+This is because vmstorage will perform per-day index lookup in the legacy indexDB and it will be missing all the records for that day.
+- Regardless of churn rage, data queries (instant or range) will still return partial (or even all) results, because the metric names will first be read from `metricNameCache` before performing legacy indexDB lookup.
+If all the metric names can be found in cache, then the response will be full, otherwise it will be partial or even empty.

-- `High churn rate and pt-index was used for less than a whole day`.
-After the downgrade, new metrics that appeared and then disappeared during the use of pt-index, will not be visible.
-Metrics that appeared during the use of pt-index and still "alive" after the downgrade won't be visible at first, but will gradually start to be visible as the new samples arrive.
+Churn rate becomes important when the pt-index was used for less than one day, say for couple of hours.
+In this case some records for that day are present in legacy index already and will be added to it after the downgrade as the new samples arrive.

-- `High churn rate and pt-index was used for more than a whole day`.
-Similarly, after the downgrade, new metrics that appeared and then disappeared during the use of pt-index, will not be visible.
-Metrics that appeared during the use of pt-index and still "alive" after the downgrade won't be visible for that day if the query time range is <= 40 days.
-But if the new samples arrive and the time range is > 40 days, the data for those metrics will become visible for queries again.
+- If there is no churn rate, index queries will return either 1) full result right away (because per-day legacy index already have all the timeseries for that day) or 2) partial result at first and full result later as the new samples arrive and thus populate the index with missing timeseries.
+- If there is high churn rate, there can be timeseries that appeared and then dissappeared while pt-index was in use.
+These timeseries will become fully invisible for index queries.
+Data queries will may still return something due to caching.